Last Updated on December 8, 2023 by Prakash Kolli

 Deletions to the Dividend Aristocrats in 2020

-On June 23, 2020, the S&P 500 Dow Jones Indices announced that Ross Stores (ROST) was deleted from the Index.
+On June 23, 2020, the S&P 500 Dow Jones Indices announced that Ross Stores (ROST) was deleted from the Index because the company suspended its dividend.
 The change was effective July 1, 2020.

 Other Dividend Stock Lists